Last Updated on

 After all, I could hardly come all the way to this part of the world and not see them both.

-In about 30 minutes I had a set of car keys in one hand, an island map in the other and a general plan taking shape.
+In about 30 minutes I had a set of car keys in one hand, an island map in the other and a general plan for an afternoon of adventure.

 Most visitors come to Réunion island for two things: the sunshine-splashed coastline of the west (sometimes called the “Réunion Riviera”) and the dramatic volcanic cliffs of Piton de la Fournaise.